Baked Pork Chops and Stuffing

-Baked Pork Chops and Stuffing: This easy recipe has been a longtime family favorite, with fork-tender pork chops covered in a flavorful stuffing and gravy.
+This easy Baked Pork Chops and Stuffing recipe has been a longtime family favorite!
+Fork-tender pork chops covered in a flavorful stuffing and gravy.
+So good!

-Many years ago, Dad called me and didn’t waste any time getting to his point.
+Many years ago, Dad called me – and he didn’t waste any time getting to his point.

 He asked if I had ever thought about sharing the Baked Pork Chops and Stuffing recipe on a farmgirl’s dabbles.
-The recipe came from one of my mom’s best girlfriends, and has become a favorite meal for my dad.
-He thought that others ought to be able to enjoy it, too.
+The recipe came from one of my mom’s best girlfriends, and quickly became a favorite meal for my dad.
+He thought that others ought to be able to enjoy it, too!

 Plus, I loved that he made a recipe request for the blog. :)